 The Academy is divided into six regions: India & Subcontinent; South-East Asia – South; South-East Asia – North; Hong Kong, Taiwan & Macau; mainland China & Korea; Japan.

 The divisions are designed to represent the Asian restaurant scene as fairly as possible at the current time and are agreed with the Academy Chairs.

 Each region has its own panel of 53 members including a chairperson to head it up.
 The panel is made up of food writers and critics, chefs, restaurateurs and highly regarded 'foodies'.
 Each panellist has seven votes.
 Of the seven votes, at least three must be used to recognise restaurants outside of their home country.

-The results of the list will be published online as soon as they are announced to the assembled chefs and academy members 9th March in Singapore at the third Asia’s 50 Best Restaurants awards.
+The results of the list will be published online as soon as they are announced to the assembled chefs and media on 21st February 2017 in Bangkok at the fifth annual Asia’s 50 Best Restaurants awards.

 The main rules of voting are:

 These criteria are designed to allow our panellists to vote far and wide.
 They could vote for a small, unknown restaurant in a secluded area of Asia, or select the best-known restaurants in their own country or region – it is their opinion and the experiences they have had that matters.